-Plautius took his team of Gaulish soldiers fighting their way inland upward to the Thames, at which point Claudius was notified.
-In ceremonial fashion, Claudius arrived in a well-orchestrated performance showcasing a massive regalia of elephants conquering the Catuvellauni.
+Plautius took his team of Gaulish soldiers fighting their way inland up to the Thames, at which point Claudius was notified.
+In ceremonial fashion, Claudius arrived in a well-orchestrated performance showcasing a massive regalia of elephants while conquering the Catuvellauni.
 It was called a bloodless victory and Caratacus, the leader of the Catuvellauni, was captured and taken in chains to Rome.
 Upon Claudius’s return to Rome, he performed the stunt all over again to roaring crowds.
 After Claudius’s victory, one legion was sent further north and another legion conquered a series of tribes who became Roman clientele in the southwest under the generalship of Vespasian, future emperor of Rome.

 However, not every client kingdom easily fell under the sway of Rome.
-In Ad 60-61 the king of the Iceni, a tribe of Eastern Britain, died and he left half his kingdom to Rome and the other half to his daughters.
-The Romans did not accept his award of female rulership, and they wanted all of his kingdom in the name of Rome, so Rome simply ignored his will and plundered the whole kingdom.
+In AD 60-61 the king of the Iceni, a tribe of Eastern Britain, died and he left half his kingdom to Rome and the other half to his daughters.
+The Romans did not accept his award of female rulership, and they wanted all of his kingdom in the name of Rome, so Rome simply ignored his plans for successorship and plundered the whole kingdom.
 Rome removed his Queen Boudica from power, and raped his daughters.
 In revenge, Queen Boudica raised an army from the neighboring Trinovantes and they burned surrounding towns to the ground, including Londinium (London) and Verulamium (Albion) -the effects of which have been shown in present-day excavations.
-Queen Boudica’s uprising was so great that Emperor Nero considered withdrawing forces from Britannia, but the Romans managed to put down her rebellion, leading Queen Boudica to either die of ill-health (as Cassius Dio says) or poison herself (as Tacitus claims).
+Queen Boudica’s uprising was so great that Emperor Nero considered withdrawing forces from Britannia, but the Romans managed to quell her rebellion, leading Queen Boudica to either die of ill-health (as Cassius Dio says) or poison herself (as Tacitus claims).

 A vast wall was constructed during the reign of Emperor Hadrian in AD 122, and it extended across Northern England to prevent Pict invasions.
 The wall is famously known, of course, as Hadrian’s Wall.
 A second wall was also constructed further north about twenty years later, called Antonine’s Wall (in present-day central Scotland).
 In addition, an outer defensive wall was built around the growing commercial port of Londinium.
 The visible remnants of the wall can still be seen today, notably at Cooper’s Row near the Tower Hill Tube station.